-Little Passports is a fun and educational subscription service, perfect for little travellers and kids with wanderlust.
-Every month a package arrives at your home, full of stickers, activities, souvenirs and more for your kids to learn about a new world topic or different country.
+Our Little Passports review will take you through this fun and educational subscription service, where every month a package arrives at your home, full of stickers, activities, souvenirs and more for your kids to learn about a new world topic or different country.

-There are four different subscriptions to choose from, including the Early Explorers for ages 3-5, World Edition for ages 6-10, a USA edition for ages 7-12 and a Science Expedition subscription for ages 9+.
+There are four different Little Passports subscriptions to choose from, including the Early Explorers for ages 3-5, World Edition for ages 6-10, a USA edition for ages 7-12 and a Science STEM subscription for both ages 5-8 and ages 9+.

 Getting Started with Little Passports

 My kids were very excited when their introductory Little Passports boxes arrived on the doorstep and couldn’t wait to rip into them.
 Each of them opened up the boxes to find their own little suitcase full of fun activities.

 The first package acts as a scene-setter to the concept of Little Passports.

 You receive an introductory letter from your ‘friends’ who will be sending you packages from their travels around the world, together with a map to track their progress, a ‘passport’, an activity booklet and some stickers.

 The Little Passports Early Explorers subscription is aimed at children aged 3-5 years of age, so my not-quite-four-year-old was the ideal age to test this out.

 - a basic map showing the continents of the world

 - an activity passport filled with age-appropriate travel themed activities: dot-to-dot, matching stickers to continent and tracing games.